 There are several different tax allowances to which you might be entitled.

-Every man, woman and child resident in the UK has a ‘personal allowance’.
+Every man, woman and child resident in the UK has a personal allowance.
 For most people, the personal allowance for the tax year starting on 6 April 2019 and finishing on 5 April 2020 is £12,500.
 If you are part of a married couple or civil partnership, the marriage allowance might be available (though if one of you was born before 6 April 1935, the married couple’s allowance is likely to be more beneficial – it is not possible to claim both).

 There is also a blind person’s allowance for those who qualify.
 Despite its name, you do not have to be completely without sight to claim it, so if you have very poor eyesight, check if you could be entitled.

 You can find out more information on these allowances on What tax allowances am I entitled to?.